What is AI literacy?

 The ability to understand, evaluate and use artificial intelligence tools in a responsible, ethical and effective way.

-It’s not one skill – it’s a developing set of capabilities.
+It’s a developing set of capabilities.
 Things like:

-• Assessing the reliability of outputs before you make decisions based on them
+- Assessing the reliability of outputs before making decisions based on them

-And, crucially, having the critical thinking to use these tools well, not just use them often.
+And the critical thinking to use these tools with judgement.

-Right now, when we talk about “AI”, we mostly mean generative AI – large language models like ChatGPT and Claude, and tools built on top of them.
-Other forms of AI exist, and may well become more relevant to you over time – but generative tools are where most teams are starting.
+Right now, when most people talk about “AI”, they mean generative AI – large language models and the tools built on top of them.
+Other forms of AI exist, and may become more relevant to your work over time.
+But generative tools are where most teams are starting.

 Why this matters now